cakephp/docs/en/controllers/components/authentication.rst

   to ``md5($config['realm'])``.

 .. note::
-    To find the user record, the database is queried only using username.
+    To find the user record, the database is queried only using the username.
     The password check is done in PHP.
-This is necessary because hashing algorithms like bcrypt (which is used by default) generate a new hash each time, even for same string and you can't just do simple string comparison in SQL to check if password matches.
+This is necessary because hashing algorithms like bcrypt (which is used by default) generate a new hash each time, even for the same string and you can't just do simple string comparison in SQL to check if the password matches.

 Customizing Find Query
 ----------------------